Table Of Contents

 Meanwhile, picture quality and power consumption tests show that the average plasma TV consumes slightly less power than older-style LCD/CCFL (Cold Cathode Fluorescent Lamp - a backlighting technology used in some LCDs).
 Interestingly, the newer LCD/LED type, on average, consumes much fewer watts of power.
 These LCD/LED TV types are over 30% energy-saving.

-Energy Rating Requirement for Imported TVs
+Energy rating requirement for imported TVs

 New TVs that are imported into Australia need to have a Star label.
 These energy guide labels indicate ratings ranging from 1 to 10 stars.
 It displays the expected power consumption for TVs operating up to 10 hours per day.

-Factors Affecting Energy Consumption of TVs
+Factors affecting energy consumption of TVs

 Here are the factors you should look out for as you consider TV energy consumption: